Jaakk0S/IceCreamParlor/README.md

 Because this is a locally run demo app, only a poor man's *self-signed certificate* is available at the Nginx web server.
 Your browser will call it unsafe, unless you teach it not to (which is not covered here).
-This is just a cosmetic problem:
+This is just a cosmetic problem.
+You'll see something like this:

 ![Architecture](./resources/not-secure.png)

+Also, you might get an error page and have to specifically ask your browser to let you through the first time.

 ## Project Structure